DJZK/DJZK/README.md

 ### Hi there 👋

-**DJZK/DJZK** is a a repository for the DJZK bot.
+**DJZK/DJZK** is the repository for the DJZK bot.
 This symbolizes me being a DJ, Music Producer, and Sound Engineer first.
 DJZK is made from LavaPlayer and JDA4 which depends on Discord API and Discord.

 Here are some ideas to get you started: